MVPStudio/mvp-studio-web-cms/spec/tech-spec.md

   - Store info in local storage.

 ### Nginx
-Serving the static Gatsby pages.
+Serving the static Gatsby output.

 ### Node server
 * Express for routing/api.
 * Typescript is the language choice.
-* Send email using Gmail API.
+* Send email using Google Cloud API.
   - Sent when project are submitted and when volunteers sign up.
 * Slack integreation when new projects are proposed.